DeadBranches/logseq-queries-and-scripts/doingWidget.md

     const me = event.target.closest('.ls-block');
     const parentBlockId = me.parentElement.closest('.ls-block').getAttribute("blockId");

-    // Location in graph of doing container const MACRO_NAME = "doing-holder";
+    const MACRO_NAME = "doing-holder"; // Location in graph of doing container
-    const COMPONENT_UUID = "66aaac57-179b-457a-8b06-3814ddbaa12b";
+    // Fetch the doing-container block content from a location in the graph: const COMPONENT_UUID = "66aaac57-179b-457a-8b06-3814ddbaa12b";
     const BATCH_BLOCK_CONTENT = [ {
         content: `${await get_block_content(COMPONENT_UUID)}`
     } ];

       /**
+       * Don't add the container if one already exists on the page.
+Check for the
+       * presence of a specific macro present only in the doing-container block.
+       *
        * Return the UUID of:
        * - the first block on the page
        * - that has the macro `${macroName}`